 Right to Rent Scheme

-There has been some minor amendments to the code of practise and the right to rent scheme from the Government from the 6th July 2021.
+There has been some minor amendments to the code of practise.
+Including the right to rent scheme from the Government from the 6th July 2021.

 The changes are as follows;